GeoMOER/moer-bsc-project-seminar-SDM/docs/units/_unit07/unit07-03_assignment.md

 ## Deliverables

-* Upload the content of the Digitizer's data/output/georeferencing/ folder into your GitHub Classroom repository
+* Upload the content of the Digitizer's data/output/georeferencing/ folder into your GitHub Classroom repository.
+Note that this might be quite large (~300 x 3MB).
+If your encounter internet upload problems, contact Madhu for sharing it outside of GitHub.

 * Please create a new folder for all content called "assignment_4" for this task in your repository